26 December 2016

 Free Day in Mulu National Park, Mulu, Sarawak, Malaysia

 Free days are meant for sleeping and relaxing, right?
 No, not today.
 Air geared us up the night before that there are two free bikes to ride to the local villages.
 In order to be early and a) be cooler b) grab the bikes before anyone else we have a 6am start.

 There’s only one bike parked up and one of the locals tells us that it has a flat tyre.
-We decide to take a walk anyways.
+Susanna and I decide to take a walk anyways.
 Such a nice time of day to take photos.

-On the return we catch the sunrise over the mountain at 7.20am.
+On our return we catch the sunrise over the mountain at 7.20am.
 It seemed odd, but as we are only a few metres above sea level it does make sense.

 After breakfast I have a quick nap before the canopy skywalk.
 It’s quite a unique concept.
 The only wildlife I saw was a tiny squirrel.
 Too quick for a photo.
 Didn’t see any birds or monkeys unfortunately.

 Off in search for the waterfall now to cool off.
 It’s a bit of a hump through the jungle, not along a boardwalk, like we had been doing previously.
 The waterfall is flowing nicely.
 I couldn’t get my hiking boots and clothes off quick enough.
 I was first in but also first out.
 It was so refreshing.
 My favourite photo of the day was from here.

 It rains in the afternoon so there isn’t any point to visit the cave entrance again to see the bats emerge.
 Apparently they don’t like rain.
 I have an afternoon nap instead.